-Direct contact with contaminants in the soil is unlikely because the majority of the site is covered with a building foundation and pavement.
-Contaminated groundwater at the site is not used for drinking or other purposes and the site is served by a public water supply that obtains water from a different source not affected by this contamination.
-Volatile organic compounds in the groundwater may move into the soil vapor (air spaces within the soil), which in turn may move into overlying buildings and affect the indoor air quality.
+People are not drinking the contaminated groundwater because the area is served by a public water supply that is not affected by this contamination.
+Direct contact with contaminants in the soil is unlikely because the site is covered by a building and pavement.
+Volatile organic compounds in groundwater or soil may move into the soil vapor (air spaces within the soil), which in turn may move into overlying buildings and affect the indoor air quality.
 This process, which is similar to the movement of radon gas from the subsurface into the indoor air of buildings, is referred to as soil vapor intrusion.
-Because there is no on-site building, inhalation of site contaminants in indoor air due to soil vapor intrusion does not represent a concern for the site in its current condition.

-However, the potential exists for the inhalation of site contaminants due to soil vapor intrusion for any future on-site development.
+Inhalation of site contaminants in indoor air due to soil vapor intrusion does not represent a concern for the site in its current condition.
+However, the potential exists for the inhalation of site contaminants due to soil vapor intrusion for any future on-site occupancy or development.
+Additional sampling is needed to evaluate the potential for soil vapor intrusion to impact off-site structures.